-In 2018, BNL's energy supply includes approximately 120 million kWh of clean, renewable hydropower energy, 1.1 million kWh of on-site generated solar photovoltaic (PV), and 62.6 million kWh of purchased renewable energy certificates (REC).
+In 2020, BNL's energy supply included 116 million kWh of clean, renewable hydropower energy, 1.0 million kWh of on-site generated solar photovoltaic (PV), and 22 million kWh of purchased renewable energy certificates (REC).
 The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives, and reduce energy costs.

 In 2011, BP Solar completed construction of the Long Island Solar Farm (LISF) on BNL property.
-The array is currently the largest solar PV array (32 MW) in the Northeast and spans 195 acres with more than 164,000 panels.
+The array is one of the largest solar PV arrays (32 MW) in the Northeast and spans 195 acres with more than 164,000 panels.
 BNL worked extensively with LIPA, BP Solar, the State of New York, and other organizations to evaluate the site and develop the project, with LIPA purchasing the output through a 20-year Power Purchase Contract.

-The annual output for 2018 was 46.6 million kWh and resulted in an avoidance of approximately 30,200 tons of carbon.
+The annual output for 2020 was 48 million kWh and resulted in an avoidance of approximately 26,000 tons of carbon.
 At the time of the installation, the estimated annual output was 44 million kWh.
-The actual output for the first six operational years was an average of 51.5 million kWh/year, substantially above the estimated annual average value.
-As an outcome of constructing this large array on site, the Laboratory has developed a solar research program that looks at impacts of climate change on large utility-scale photovoltaic (PV) systems, as well as research and development for solar power storage and inverter efficiencies.
+The actual output for the first nine operational years was an average of 50.1 million kWh/year, substantially above the estimated annual average value.
+As an outcome of constructing this large array on site, the Laboratory has developed a solar research program that looks at impacts of climate change on large utility-scale PV systems, as well as research and development for solar power storage and inverter efficiencies.
 The Federal Energy Management Program recognizes the importance of the efforts of BNL and the DOE Brookhaven Site Office to host the LISF and provides credit toward BNL's SSP renewable energy goal.